kraxarn/kraxarn/readme.md

 I currently primarily write code in C++ in my free time, as well as C# and TypeScript professionally.

+*Sorry if I'm slow to respond!
+I do appreciate comments and contributions a lot, but I may not always have the social energy to reply.
+Don't worry though, I'll get back to you when I can!
+Thank you! <3*

 My names, kraxarn and kraxie, are both spelled in all lower-case.